BetterToBest/compassionism-simulation/CONTRIBUTING.md

 **Before submitting a pull request:**

 - Test in Chrome, Firefox, and Safari
 - **New in v4.13:** run `node domtest.js` (after a one-time `npm install jsdom`) for any change touching markup, CSS classes, or a render function.
-It takes ~2 minutes and asserts DOM behaviour the existing checklist cannot see — the two defects it was written to catch had both been live for eight releases precisely because every prior check read the file rather than running it.
+It takes ~2–3 minutes (48 checks as of v4.17) and asserts DOM behaviour the existing checklist cannot see — the two defects it was written to catch had both been live for eight releases precisely because every prior check read the file rather than running it.
 It does **not** cover CSS layout, tooltip positioning, or Chart.js output; those still need a human look at a few zoom levels and viewport widths after deploying.
 - Ensure seeded RNG produces identical output before and after your change, for a fixed configuration (seed `42`, Full Integration, 20 years — record Median BLEI, BLEI Poverty, and Gini as regression metrics) — unless your change is intentionally a mechanics fix, in which case say so explicitly in the PR
 - Do not introduce external dependencies beyond the existing Chart.js CDN
 - Follow existing code style: vanilla JS, CSS variables, inline documentation, `CFG` object for all calibration constants